jewelsofthought/neshama/site/posts/freedom/week_7/malkuth.md

 During your meditations this week, become more aware of your surroundings.
 In moments of quiet, allow yourself to notice more of what is going on both outside as well as inside yourself.
 Begin to release the resistance to aspects of your world which you are finding difficult to handle.
 Let be what is.

 Take _Adonai_ as your focus.
-Explore the sound, the letters, the “sense” of that name.
+Explore the sound, the letters, the "sense" of that name.

 At **Malkhut**, it is necessary to awaken to levels which are hidden, so even the Name of G-d reflects a place of possible alienation.
 Yet it may be through this very alienation and limitation that we can most directly awaken to the deeper whispers moving through this dimension of reality.